What is otitis media?

 If a child develops otitis media, it usually happens after they have first had an upper respiratory tract infection such as a cold.
 In children, the signs and symptoms of otitis media include:

 - not sleeping well

-How to care for your child with an ear infection
+How to care for your child with otitis media

 Pain and fever relief

-Give your child acetaminophen (Tylenol or Tempra) or ibuprofen (Motrin or Advil) to help with the earache or fever.
-These medicines usually begin to work within 1 hour.
-You may need to give them during the first few days until the antibiotic has time to take effect.
-The pain medicines do not affect the antibiotic.
+Give your child acetaminophen or ibuprofen to help with any earache.
+These medicines usually begin to work within an hour.
+If your child needs an antibiotic (see below), continue giving pain relief until the antibiotic takes effect.
+The pain medicine will not affect the antibiotic.

-Your child can go back to day care or school when the fever is gone and he feels better.
-Ear infections do not pass from one person to another.
+Your child can go back to day care or school when the fever is gone and they feel better.
+Otitis media does not pass from one person to another.

-- Colds can lead to ear infections.
-Try to keep your child away from people with colds, especially before your child is 1 year old.
+- Colds can lead to otits media.
+Try to keep your child away from people with colds, especially before your child is 12 months old.
 For young children with frequent illnesses and repeated ear infections, you may want to avoid large day care centres during your child’s first year.
 Consider having a sitter watch your child in your home or at a small home-based day care.